TheeKingZa/alx-low_level_programming/README.md

-This is my first C programming
+Start coding with C today